 - Document medical expenses and lost wages.
 Save all related medical bills or receipts, and document time lost from work.
 Secure a doctor's order for your time off work so your decision not to work is supported by a medical provider's opinion.

 - Keep a journal detailing how slip and fall injuries affect day-to-day activities.
 A recorded journal will help support claims for non-economic damages, such as pain and suffering and how the injury has altered your life.
 Also, a journal helps your remember events that may be forgotten over time while the case is being handled by the slip and fall attorney.

-Were You Injured?
-Contact the Best Victorville Slip & Fall Lawyer in California
+How to Find the Best Victorville Slip and Fall Lawyer